TRELIStoolkit/TRELIStoolkit.github.io/projects.md

  ![YouTube Playlist](assets/images/GISConnect.PNG)

 The project was presented at a virtual event at AAG 2020, where each of the [six videos](https://www.youtube.com/playlist?list=PL2xUaCb8VRCAcTnrCrH67C1lnMxVq7gbr) were played, along with time for discussion.
 Two speakers were present and other attendees could ask direct questions about their career paths.
 The event was attended by 30 people.
-This project was lead by Clio Andris, Marynia Kolak, and Stephanie Rogers.
+This project was lead by Drs.
+Clio Andris, Marynia Kolak, and Stephanie Rogers.

 ### Golden Compass
 The [Golden Compass workshop](https://goldencompassworkshop.github.io) was an in-person networking opportunity that aimed to create a safe space for training and sharing experiences among foreign national women geospatial scientists and promote success in their career, leadership, and life in the US.

 ![Images from the Golden Compass Workshop](assets/images/GoldenCompass.PNG)

 The participants formed a special group of scholars who are women of color, non-native English speakers (with English as their second language), and may lack the social, economic, and cultural capital needed to fully take advantage of their talent and maximize their career impacts.
 As qualified academic professionals, these women have rich subject matter expertise.
 The challenges they face in the workplace are related to their gender, cultural background, and social status in the U.S. Participants shared their unique experiences and challenges, as well as strategies for their success during a one-and-half day workshop in Denver, Colorado.
-This project was lead by Jieun Lee, Huyen Le, and Monica Haddad.
+This project was lead by Drs.
+Jieun Lee, Huyen Le, and Monica Haddad.

 ### Grad WINGS (Women+ in Geospatial Science)
 [Grad WINGS](https://sites.google.com/umass.edu/gradwings/home) (Women+ in Geospatial Science) was a workshop for first-generation, BIPOC or foreign-born woman (1) pursuing a PhD ; (2) in a graduate program considering a Ph.D. or (3) a recent graduate from a PhD program in geospatial sciences (GIScience, remote sensing, spatial analysis, and mapping sciences).

 ![Images from of the Grad WINGS cohort](assets/images/GradWINGS.PNG)

-A total of 11 women took part in the workshop virtually (January 2023) and in-person at the AAG in Denver, CO 2023.
+A total of 11 women took part in the workshop virtually (January & April 2023) and in-person at the AAG in Denver, CO 2023.
 The particpants were at different points in their graduate studies and a mixture of first-generation students, BIPOC participants, and those born outside the United States; and sometimes a combination of all these.
 Together they formed a support network expanding the original TRELIS mission.
-This project was lead by Seda Şalap-Ayça, Marcela Suarez, and Florencia Sangermano.
+This project was lead by Drs.
+Seda Şalap-Ayça, Marcela Suarez, and Florencia Sangermano.

 [back](./)